-The Corona Virus Disease 2019 (COVID-19) pandemic is a serious biosafety event that poses a severe impact on the global society and economy.
-The importance of biosafety is once again being valued in the whole world.
-After the outbreak of COVID-19, governments of most countries are encouraged to speed up the development of biosafety, which places higher requirements on researchers in biosafety and relevant fields.
-Many problems were exposed in the outbreak of COVID-19 including no effective drugs and vaccines available, difficulty in fast or real-time virus detection, insufficient protective equipment and shortage of transportation equipment for infectious patients.
-To a large extent, these biosafety problems are greatly due to the limited biosafety related research on materials science.
-Currently, tremendous efforts on the research in materials science around the world have provided a wide variety of materials with peculiar properties to solve biosafety problems.
-This review tried to give a perspective on how the development of novel materials could help scientists tackling the challenges in biosafety.
-Considering the importance of materials science in biosafety field, it is urgent for us to officially propose the brand-new concept of "biosafety materials", which could be a future scientific discipline that utilizes materials science and theory together to produce materials as well as related products, equipment/DOGMO0255K to solve biosafety problems.
-This paper here aims to call for the world-wide attention on the new discipline of biosafety materials as well as the active cooperation between materials scientists and the biosafety-related scientists to push forward its development
+The coronavirus disease 2019 (COVID-19) pandemic is a serious biosafety event that is causing a severe impact on the global society and economy.
+Thus, the importance of biosafety is once again being valued worldwide.
+Due to the outbreak of COVID-19, most national governments have been encouraged to speed up the development of biosafety, which places higher requirements on researchers in biosafety and relevant fields.
+Many problems have been exposed due to the outbreak of COVID-19, including unavailability of effective drugs and vaccines, difficulty in fast or real-time virus detection, insufficient protective equipment, and shortage of transportation equipment for infected patients.
+To a certain extent, these biosafety problems are partly due to the limited biosafety-related research in materials science.
+Currently, the tremendous research efforts in materials science around the world have provided a wide variety of materials with peculiar properties to solve biosafety problems.
+This review attempts to give a perspective on how the development of novel materials can help scientists tackle the challenges in biosafety.
+Considering the importance of materials science in the biosafety field, it is urgent for us to officially propose the brand new concept of "biosafety materials", which can be a future scientific discipline that utilizes materials science and theory simultaneously to produce materials, related products, and equipment to solve biosafety problems.
+Herein, we have aimed to draw worldwide attention on the new discipline of biosafety materials and the active cooperation between materials scientists and biosafety-related scientists to propel its development.